Study in Hong Kong (SAR)

 Admission requirements

-Institutions in Hong Kong enjoy a high degree of autonomy in admission of students, and admission requirements may vary between different institutions.
+Institutions in Hong Kong enjoy a high degree of autonomy in the admission of students, and application requirements may vary between different institutions.
 Some institutions will invite applicants to attend interviews.
 You are advised to read the course information provided by institutions carefully and contact the institution(s) you intend to apply for if you need further advice and clarification.

 Generally, the main documents students should provide include the following:

-• A secondary school graduation certificate;
+- A secondary school graduation certificate;

-• Proof of satisfactory results in your country's Leaving or Aptitude exams;
+- Proof of satisfactory results in your country's Leaving or Aptitude exams;

-• If English is not your mother tongue, you will need to take the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or equivalent exams.
+- If English is not your mother tongue, you will need to take the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or equivalent exams.

 Of course, you should contact the admission office of institutions for more detailed information.
 For more information regarding the higher education admission process visit: http://studyinhongkong.edu.hk/en/apply-to-study/admission-requirement.php